Data clean room: Challenges

-Privacy conerns
+Privacy concerns

 According to the Federal Trade Commission (FTC), DCRs do not necessarily mean these solutions are private and thus could lead to privacy washing.
 Privacy washing occurs when a company claims to prioritize data protections for its customers' data, but actually fails to implement best practices for securing the data.
 In other words, DCRs may facilitate the exchange of data between untrusted parties.

 Corporations who operate clean rooms argue against these privacy concerns.
 Matt Karasick, VP of product at LiveRamp, claims that when DCRs are implemented properly, privacy policies are adhered to.
 He also emphasizes that when using DCR automated data protections, no consumer data is shared using clean rooms.
 Vlad Stesin, co-founder and chief strategy officer at a DCR company Optable, also comments that DCRs "need to be part of a broader approach to data collaboration" in order to both adhere to privacy needs and create business value.

 More criticisms of DCRs include more accurately describing them as "secure" rather than "private" due to data clean rooms being owned by data companies that have their own identity graph data to connect to.